briancaffey/redis-light-green-light-dev-to-hackathon/README.md

     room: uuid.UUID = Field(index=True)
 ```

-RedisOM is used to perform CRUD (create, read, update and delete) operations on these hashes in API requests, websocket handlers and celery tasks.
+Redis OM is used to perform CRUD (create, read, update and delete) operations on these hashes in API requests, websocket handlers and celery tasks.
 Here are some examples:

 **Creating a new room**: `CREATE operation` on `Room` hash